Jim Rosenthal: Awards

 He has twice been named as the Royal Television Society's Sports Presenter of the Year.
 He was the main anchor of ITV's BAFTA winning coverage of the 2003 Rugby World Cup, which took him to Australia for the final.

 Personal life

-Rosenthal has always been a supporter of his childhood home team of Oxford United.
-He once wore an Oxford United hat whilst hosting the ITV coverage of the 1986 Football League Cup Final from Wembley Stadium.
+Rosenthal is a lifelong supporter of his hometown club Oxford United.
+He wore an Oxford United hat whilst hosting the ITV coverage of the 1986 League Cup final from Wembley Stadium.
 From 2010 to 2012, Rosenthal was a member of the Oxford United board of directors.

+On 17 June 2024, Northampton Town announced that Rosenthal had been appointed to the club's board of directors.

-He is married to his wife Chrissy.
+He is married to Chrissy.
 His son, Tom, is a comedian who has starred in Friday Night Dinner on Channel 4 and Plebs on ITV2.
 Jim Rosenthal made a guest appearance as a commentator on a chariot race at the start of Plebs Series 2 and made a guest voice appearance as a Grand Prix Commentator in the Friday Night Dinner Series 4 episode "The Funeral".